 While this may not seem like it’s that big of a deal at the moment, it could cause some conflict when you attempt to make a big financial decision.
 For instance, let’s say you want to purchase a home but don’t know your partner’s credit score.
 If your partner has bad credit, it may harm your ability to obtain mortgage approval.
 Wouldn’t it be better if you knew this before you began to get excited about buying a home?

 As challenging as it may be, having these tough money conversations, before you get married, can help you avoid financial heartache.
 So, if you want to achieve a successful and long-lasting marriage, here’s how to prepare financially for marriage before you say your vows.

 Create Your Financial Goals and Objectives

 Take time to map out, in detail, what you envision for your future as a couple.
 Don’t limit yourself to a 5 or 10-year plan.
 Discuss your retirement aspirations and your preferred lifestyle.
-Discussing your dreams will enable you to figure out where you and your partner share common goals and where you will need to compromise.
+Discussing your dreams will enable you to figure out where you and your partner share common goals and where you’ll need to compromise.

 Take Inventory of Your Finances

 Even if you think you may want to manage your finances separately, it’s crucial to be as transparent as possible.
 Taking inventory of your financial situations can help you get a better idea of your joint financial picture.
 You should make a list of all of your income, debt, retirement savings accounts, bank accounts, and other assets you’re bringing into the marriage.

 You may also want to include your credit scores.
 This is especially true if you plan to apply for credit cards or a mortgage soon.
 If one partner’s credit isn’t up to par, this will give you time to work on it and make improvements before you apply for any forms of credit.